nllz/IRTF-HRPC/draft-research.md

 The Extensible Messaging and Presence Protocol (XMPP), specified in {{RFC6120}}, provides a standard for interactive chat messaging, and has evolved to encompass interoperable text, voice, and video chat.
 The protocol is structured as a federated network of servers, similar to email, where users register with a local server which acts one their behalf to cache and relay messages.
 This protocol design has many advantages, allowing servers to shield clients from denial of service and other forms of retribution for their expression, and designed to avoid central entities which could control the ability to communicate or assemble using the protocol.

 None-the-less, there are plenty of aspects of the protocol design of XMPP which shape the ability for users to communicate freely, and to assembly through the protocol.
-The protocol also has facets that may stifle speech as users self-censor for fear of surveillance, or find themselves unable to express themselves freely.

 #### User Identification